-The Company's Adjusted GAAP Combined Ratio was calculated based on the financial information disclosed in the Company's Annual Report on Form 10-K for 2015.
+The Company's Adjusted GAAP Combined Ratio was calculated based on the financial information disclosed in the Company's Annual Report on Form 10-K for 2016.

-As mentioned above, for 2015, our eligible NEOs could earn an annual cash bonus of up to 200% of the NEO's respective targets only if corporate performance was better than the pre-established Bonus Hurdle, that is, less than or equal to an Adjusted GAAP combined ratio of 101.6.
+For 2016, our eligible NEOs could earn an annual cash bonus of up to 200% of the NEO's respective targets, but only if corporate performance was better than the pre-established Bonus Hurdle, that is, less than or equal to an Adjusted GAAP Combined Ratio of 101%.
 Provided that the Bonus Hurdle was achieved, the Compensation Committee had the sole discretion to decrease, but not increase, the value of the NEOs' annual bonuses, based on criteria selected by the Compensation Committee for this purpose.
 This discretion was designed to be exercised on a case by case basis.

-In 2015, the Company achieved an Adjusted GAAP Combined Ratio of 97.1%, which was significantly better than the Bonus Hurdle of 101.6%.
-In determining the actual annual cash bonus awards, the Compensation Committee evaluated each eligible NEO's performance and contributions to the Company during 2015, with advice from the CEO regarding all the other eligible NEOs.
-As a result of the Compensation Committee's evaluation of each NEO's particular responsibilities and accomplishments, the Compensation Committee awarded each NEO an annual bonus award equal to 200% of his respective target, as follows:
+In 2016, the Company achieved an Adjusted GAAP Combined Ratio of 94.1%, which was significantly better than the Bonus Hurdle of 101%.
+In determining the actual annual cash bonus awards, the Compensation Committee evaluated each eligible NEO's performance and contributions to the Company during 2016, with advice from the CEO regarding all the other eligible NEOs.

+As a result of the Compensation Committee's evaluation of each NEO's particular responsibilities and accomplishments, the Compensation Committee awarded each NEO other than Mr. Eleftheriou an annual bonus award equal to 200% of his respective target.
+Mr. Eleftheriou was not awarded a bonus.
+The annual bonus awards were as follows:

-Mr. Dirks was awarded \$1,368,000 in recognition of his overall responsibility for the Company's business functions, the Company's strong 2015 financial results, his execution of the Company's business strategy and his efforts in strengthening the executive management team.
+Mr. Dirks was awarded \$1,470,500 in recognition of his overall responsibility for the Company's business functions, the Company's strong 2016 financial results, his execution of the Company's business strategy and his efforts in strengthening the executive management team.